Photodynamic Therapy (PDT) – What is an Actinic Keratosis?

 ALA is short for Aminolevulinic acid, which is a clear solution that is applied to the skin during the treatment.
 ALA occurs naturally in the body and it is involved in the synthesis of hemoglobin.
 ALA is preferentially absorbed by abnormal precancerous skin cells and therefore causes minimal to no damage to normal tissue.

-- You will be given a series of two (sometimes three) treatments, about two weeks apart.
+- You will be given a series of two (sometimes three) photodynamic therapy treatments, about two weeks apart.

-- The technician will do an aggressive acetone scrub, using cotton squares, on the area to be treated.
+- A Fort Collins technician will do an aggressive acetone scrub, using cotton squares, on the area to be treated.
 Then ALA will be applied and allowed to incubate for 60-90 minutes.
 After the incubation period, you will wash off the ALA and will then be exposed to visible blue light for approximately 17 minutes, which activates the photosensitizing agent to destroy the targeted precancerous cells.

 - You may get a sunburn-like reaction and experience some mild discomfort.
 Red, chapped, flaking, or peeling skin may continue for 7-10 days after the treatment.